 Practicing natural flea and tick prevention for your dog is challenging.
 So what do you do when going natural just isn’t working?
 And you’ve got a flea or tick infestation beyond what you and your dog can handle.
 All that scratching … and you both just want relief … FAST!

 You might want to throw in the towel and turn to the heavy hitters … pharmaceutical flea and tick prevention.
 But don’t feel defeated.
-Here’s what you need to help you wade through all the options to find the safest flea and tick prevention for your dog.
+Here’s what you need to help you wade through all the options to find the safest flea and tick prevention for dogs.

 We’ve ranked the different types of flea and tick preventives in reverse order of safety … from riskiest to safest.